Ollie's Bargain Outlet (OLLI) Gains As Market Dips: What You Should Know

-Heading into today, shares of the retailer had gained 8.06% over the past month, outpacing the Consumer Staples sector's gain of 6.45% and the S&P 500's gain of 6.22% in that time.
+Prior to today's trading, shares of the retailer had gained 12.26% over the past month.
+This has outpaced the Consumer Staples sector's gain of 5.16% and the S&P 500's gain of 2.61% in that time.

-Ollie's Bargain Outlet will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $0.49, up 145% from the prior-year quarter.
+Wall Street will be looking for positivity from Ollie's Bargain Outlet as it approaches its next earnings report date.
+In that report, analysts expect Ollie's Bargain Outlet to post earnings of $0.49 per share.
+This would mark year-over-year growth of 145%.
 Our most recent consensus estimate is calling for quarterly revenue of $450.86 million, up 10.87% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $2.57 per share and revenue of $2.04 billion.
-These totals would mark changes of +58.64% and +11.82%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $2.57 per share and revenue of $2.04 billion, which would represent changes of +58.64% and +11.82%, respectively, from the prior year.

 Investors might also notice recent changes to analyst estimates for Ollie's Bargain Outlet.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 8.09% higher within the past month.
-Ollie's Bargain Outlet is holding a Zacks Rank of #1 (Strong Buy) right now.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.36% higher.
+Ollie's Bargain Outlet currently has a Zacks Rank of #1 (Strong Buy).

-In terms of valuation, Ollie's Bargain Outlet is currently trading at a Forward P/E ratio of 24.62.
-This valuation marks a premium compared to its industry's average Forward P/E of 17.55.
+In terms of valuation, Ollie's Bargain Outlet is currently trading at a Forward P/E ratio of 24.94.
+This represents a premium compared to its industry's average Forward P/E of 16.62.

-Meanwhile, OLLI's PEG ratio is currently 1.13.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Consumer Products - Staples industry currently had an average PEG ratio of 2.29 as of yesterday's close.
+Meanwhile, OLLI's PEG ratio is currently 1.14.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Consumer Products - Staples industry currently had an average PEG ratio of 2.18 as of yesterday's close.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report